O Jung-hup

-O Jung-hup (1910–1939) was a Korean military officer who fought the Japanese with Kim Il-sung.
+O Jung-hup (10 July 1910 – 17 December 1939) was a Korean military officer who fought the Japanese with Kim Il Sung.

 O was born into a poor family in Seson-ri, Onsong County of North Hamgyong Province, on 10 July 1910.
-He died in the Liukesong battle in Dunhua County on 17 December 1939, aged 29.
+Leading the 7th Regiment of the Korean People's Revolutionary Army, he was killed in action during the Liukesong battle in Dunhua County on 17 December 1939, aged 29.

 Family

 The O family are influential in the North Korean regime.
-As of 2012, his nephew O Kuk-ryol was Vice-Chairman of the National Defense Commission of the DPRK.
+As of 2012, his nephew O Kuk-ryol was vice-chairman of the National Defense Commission of the DPRK.

+Legacy

+In North Korea, "O Jung-hup 7th Regiment" (오중흡7련대) is an honorific title used to award some elite units of the Korean People's Army.